-All of the dental offices are small businesses.
+All of the affected counselors, marriage and family therapists, and substance abuse practitioners are small businesses.
 The proposed amendments do not impose costs on them.
-Most providers of dental continuing education services are probably small businesses as well.
+Most providers of continuing education services are probably small businesses as well.
 The proposed regulation may decrease the demand for their services by a small amount.